Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Investigation of strategies for finding a high-performing optimum

 Evaluation of the second criterion via \Cref{subfig:fcont_avgSTLs} shows that frequency shift methods generally outperform the baseline at higher frequencies (above $\pm 4000\,\mathrm{Hz}$).\ At low frequencies, variants $F_1$ and $F_2$ also see the leftward shift of the baseline's excellently performing designs ($\pm 85\,\mathrm{dB}$) between $2500$ and $4000\,\mathrm{Hz}$, causing them to outperform variants $F_3$ and $F_4$ below $3000\,\mathrm{Hz}$.\

-Regarding computation time, measured via the number of optimization iterations shown in \Cref{subfig:fcont_niters}, a clear and marked increase with respect to the baseline is noticeable.\ This is due to the additional continuation steps: variant $F_n$ sees $10n$ frequency continuation steps on top of the usual $\beta$ continuation, each of which requires convergence.\ This also explains why $F_4$ has the largest overall computation cost of all variants.\ The size of the increase is also noticeable: a doubling or even tripling of the computational cost is not unusual.\ Speedups could possibly be achieved through 1) more advanced $\omega^*$ reductions, e.g., based on the accompanying $STL$ reduction, and 2) loosened convergence tolerances during frequency continuation steps.\ These are, however, out of the scope of this work.\ The final note regarding the computational cost of frequency shift strategies is that it is not always worth it: no high-performing optima were found for $\Delta \omega = [50\,\mathrm{Hz},500\,\mathrm{Hz}]$ but the number of iterations more than quadrupled for variants $F_3$ and $F_4$.\\
+Regarding computation time, measured via the number of optimization iterations shown in \Cref{subfig:fcont_niters}, a clear and marked increase with respect to the baseline is noticeable.\ This is due to the additional continuation steps: variant $F_n$ sees $10n$ frequency continuation steps on top of the usual $\beta$ continuation, each of which requires convergence.\ This explains why $F_4$ has the largest computation cost.\ The size of the increase is also noticeable: a doubling or even tripling of the computational cost is not unusual.\ Speedups could possibly be achieved through 1) more advanced $\omega^*$ reductions, e.g., based on the accompanying $\mathrm{STL}$ reduction, and 2) loosened convergence tolerances during frequency continuation steps.\ These are outside the scope of this work.\ Finally, for excessive $\Omega^*$, the high computational cost only leads to a physical limit: no high-performing optima were found for $\Delta \omega = [50\,\mathrm{Hz},500\,\mathrm{Hz}]$ but the number of iterations more than quadrupled for $F_3$ and $F_4$.\